|Tour start → end dates||Price||Enquire|

 Route: Cape Town to Citrusdal ±270 km

-We journey through the Northern Cape and Namaqualand today, making a stop off at the isolated town of Springbok to gather any last supplies.
-Once we have crossed the Namibian border, we arrive at our charming chalets that overlook the sparkling Orange River that creates a natural divider between South Africa and Namibia.
+Today we journey through the Northern Cape and Namaqualand, making a stop off at the isolated town of Springbok to gather a few last minute supplies.
+Once we have crossed the Namibian border, we arrive at our charming chalets that overlook the sparkling Orange River which creates a natural divider between South Africa and Namibia.
+For those travelling during the spring months (July – September) you may experience the wild flowers renowned in this region.

 Though the river does not run through any main cities, it plays a crucial role within the economy of South Africa by providing water to be used for irrigation and hydroelectric power.
 The Orange River is also responsible for diamond deposits all along the coast of Namibia.
 For millions of years this river acted as a transportation system that took diamonds from volcanic pipes within Kimberley, South Africa out into the ocean.
 From here, currents would take the diamonds north where the surf would catch them and place them into the Namib dune fields.